Bulletin #2172, Raspberry and Blackberry Varieties for Maine

 Anne: From Maryland.
 Fall crop ripens slightly before ‘Heritage,’ and may be too late for northern regions.
 Canes are tall and moderately vigorous.
 Fruit are pale yellow, large, with very good flavor.

 Fall Gold: From New Hampshire.
 Primocane crop ripens relatively early.
 Canes are hardy and very vigorous, producing many suckers.
-Fruit is medium-sized, yellow with a pink blush, soft, but with excellent flavor.
+The fruit is medium-sized, yellow with a pink blush, crumbly and soft, but with excellent flavor.

 Kiwigold: From New Zealand.
 Derived from ‘Heritage.’
 Slightly earlier than ‘Heritage;’ may be too late for northern regions.
 Vigorous canes, thorny, fairly tall, and productive.
-Fruit are yellow with a dark orange to pink blush, and good flavor.
+The fruit is yellow with dark orange to pink blush and good flavor.

 Purple raspberries, summer-bearing